Creon Raftopoulos

 Creon Raftopoulos (born 17 October 1974) is a Zimbabwean professional basketball coach.

 Playing career

 Raftopoulos captained the Zimbabwe national team during his playing career.
 In 2001, he moved to England to trial for the Teesside Mohawks.
 He sustained an injury in the first scrimmage game which ended his playing career.

 Coaching career

 Early career

 After sustaining the injury, Raftopoulos took up a coaching position at the Middlesbrough Basketball Academy.
 He was made head coach a year later.

 Teesside Mohawks

 In 2006, he was named head coach of the Teesside Mohawks and immediately helped the team return to the English Basketball Division One having recently suffered relegation.
 Raftopoulos also celebrated lifting the Patrons Cup in his first season with the team.

-In June 2008, he announced he would step down from his position with the Mohawks due to personal reasons.
+In June 2008, he announced he would step down from his position with the Mohawks for personal reasons.
 Raftopoulos cited his mother's cancer diagnosis as the reason for reconsidering his options, with his family all living in the south.